NLnetLabs/unbound/README-Travis.md

 ## Android builds

-Android builds test compiles under armv7a, aarch64, x86 and x86_64.
+Travis tests Android builds for the armv7a, aarch64, x86 and x86_64 architectures.
 The builds are trickier than other builds for several reasons.
 The testing requires installation of the Android NDK and SDK, it requires a cross-compile, and requires OpenSSL and Expat prerequisites.
 The Android cross-compiles also require care to set the Autotools triplet, the OpenSSL triplet, the toolchain path, the tool variables, and the sysroot.
 The steps below detail the pieces of the Android recipes.

+### ANDROID_NDK_ROOT

 The first step for Android is to set the environmental variables `ANDROID_NDK_ROOT` and `ANDROID_SDK_ROOT`.
 This is an important step because the NDK and SDK use the variables internally to locate their own tools.
 Also see [Recommended NDK Directory?](https://groups.google.com/forum/#!topic/android-ndk/qZjhOaynHXc) on the android-ndk mailing list.
 (Many folks botch this step, and use incorrect variables like `ANDROID_NDK_HOME` or `ANDROID_SDK_HOME`).